jchue/miniflu/README.md

 ![Reader](https://user-images.githubusercontent.com/5141427/140625262-1380498b-cdc9-4e12-987a-51845165f124.png)

-This is mainly a way for me to learn to create a full-stack React app but was also motivated by the desire for a better viewing experience with Miniflux.
+This is mainly a way for me to learn to create a React app but was also motivated by the desire for a better viewing experience with Miniflux.
 I appreciated the philosophy of the project but wanted something with a little more flare.

 ## Requirements